 Successful companies that wish to fund their own projects with their earnings will always exist and have the right to do so.
 At the same time there are opportunities for those companies that are struggling to obtain financing through traditional methods.
 Here is where they must “grab” the possibility to raise capital through our Exchange, an alternative way of financing for Startups and SMEs.
 We have already mentioned the advantage of offering very affordable fees.

 In recent years, we have invested in a modern trading platform which resulted in more interest from the international market and a few domestic-based players.
 But we are not there yet.
 No one better than us understands that the development of a securities market takes time.
 This is why we continue delivering our message of providing investment opportunities to investors and offer a capital-raising platform for mature SMEs and even start-ups to thrive.
 We won’t stay still and will continue looking further for the continuous development of the Exchange in its distinguished approach to target the matured start-ups and SME sector.

 Albuquerque de Sousa, J., T. Beck, PAG van Bergeijk, and MA van Dijk.
 2016.
 “Nascent markets: Understanding the success and failure of new stock markets” CEPR Discussion Paper

 World Bank.
 2020.
 World Development Indicators database: Market capitalization of listed domestic companies.
-Retrieved April 17, 2020. https://data.worldbank.org/indicator/CM.MKT.LCAP.CD
+Retrieved April 17, 2020, from. https://data.worldbank.org/indicator/CM.MKT.LCAP.CD

 This publication is presented to you by the Dutch Caribbean Securities Exchange